 “I wouldn’t want to make you look like a kid dad.”

 The father laughed hard, his eyes lighting up a little as a little energy returned to him.

-The father grabbed his son by the shoulders and the pair of them smiled as they made their way into the scrap yard.
-Pulling around mountain after mountain of scrap metal they lost sight of the horizon, the view of the desert slowly becoming nothing more than mounds of metal.
+The father grabbed his son by the shoulders, and the pair of them smiled as they made their way into the scrap yard.
+Pulling around mountain after mountain of scrap metal, they lost sight of the horizon, the view of the desert slowly becoming nothing more than mounds of metal.
 They parked in front of a run-down wooden shack with broken windows.
-Inside they could hear music, its volume increasing as the door swung open and a large jovial man exited, looking almost as run down as the shack.
-His bulbous body covered in tatters of stained cloth.
+Inside, they could hear music, its volume increasing as the door swung open and a large jovial man exited, looking almost as run down as the shack.
+His bulbous body was covered in tatters of stained cloth.
 He threw his hands out wide to the excitement of the man’s son in the truck.
-With a deep chuckle he watched the boy climb down from the truck and jump into the man’s arms.
+With a deep chuckle, he watched the boy climb down from the truck and jump into the man’s arms.

 “Uncle, Erit.
 I am so glad to see you.”

-Erit bent down after dropping Charles.
-Struggling he leant on his knees to lower to eye level.
+Eric bent down after dropping Charles.
+Struggling, he leaned on his knees to lower to eye level.

 “Think I might help your old man out with his scrap?”
-Erit looked up to Charles father, then back to Charles.
+Erit looked up to Charles’s father, then back to Charles.
 “Heck, you are pretty big now.
-How about you head down to the shed by yourself, I know you can handle a simple go kart by yourself.”
+How about you head down to the shed by yourself?
+I know you can handle a simple go-kart by yourself.”

 Charles lit up with glee, his father looking concerned for a moment.
 But his concerns were quelled as Erit patted Charles on the back to run off.

 “Don’t worry about him.
-I turned off all the big machines, just simple power tools, he is smart.
+I turned off all the big machines, just simple power tools; he was smart.
 He will be fine.”